RoyZ-iwnl/Retakes_Breaker/readme.md

 -------------
 > - [@splewis](https://github.com/splewis) : Retakes Plugin
 > - [@borzaka](https://forums.alliedmods.net/member.php?u=300959) : Proposer of func_breakable_surf and notification switch
 > - [@DeonduPreez](https://github.com/DeonduPreez) : Fixed logic that excluded Vertigo,Added new Nuke's vents to the breaker,Added new Cache's vents to the breaker
+> - [@ksgoescoding](https://github.com/ksgoescoding) : Added a Danish🇩🇰 translation for the plugin.